mile-hi-labs/react-data/README.md

 ### Serializers
 In React Data, serializers handle data serialization and normalization when passing data to and from your server.
-This way, we're able to parse certain information and format.
+This way, we're able to format your requests appropriately while giving you the opportunity to customize your data as it comes in (or goes out) as you see fit.
 To declare a serializer, simply do the following:

 ```
-// serializers/user.jsx
+# serializers/user.jsx

 import { AppSerializer } from 'react-data';